Crunchyrocks1/Crunchyrocks1/README.md

 - 🔧 **C++ & Python** developer with experience dating back to **2019**
 - 🖥️ Passionate about **GUI development** using **Qt** and **ImGui**
 - 📍 Based in **Oklahoma, USA** — open to **remote opportunities**
+- 🤖 Proficient in leveraging **AI tools** to accelerate and enhance development workflows
+- ⏱️ Dedicated coder — averaging **15 hours a day** working on projects
 - 🏗️ I love building performant desktop tools and applications with clean, intuitive interfaces

 ---